jingkai27/hw-sinatra-saas-hangperson/docs/part_4_cucumber.md

 View how these steps are actualized in the app.rb file under the `post /create do` route.

-Now stage and commit all files locally, then `gcloud builds submit` and `gcloud run deploy --image gcr.io/PROJECT-ID/IMAGE` to create the container image and deploy to Cloud Run again and manually verify this improved behavior.
+Now stage and commit all files locally, then `gcloud builds submit` to create the container image and deploy to Cloud Run again and manually verify this improved behavior.

 #### Self Check Question